jundalisay/superb/content/en/research/benham/palmistry/part-1/chapter-01.md

 It will be apparent to those who have studied other authorities on Palmistry, that this work, with the Mounts for a basis, opens a rich field for investigation.
 Many realize how superficial their work has been, and have longed to know why they could go only so far and no farther.
 Without wishing to be captious, I must say that it is because, so far as I have been able to ascertain, no other work begins upon the proper foundation.

-I have added to palmistry the other elements=
+I have added to palmistry the other elements:
 - the elementary hand (dulness)
 - the square hand (regularity)
 - the spatulate hand (activity and originality)